OWNER’S BACKROUND and COMMENTARY

 Sealoft is a fabulous house and magnificent architecture, a daring and inspired design, far beyond our initial aspirations and dreams.
-It is also very functional, highly livable, and warm and inviting - unusual, we think, for a house so modern.
+It is also very functional, highly livable, warm and inviting - unusual, we think, for a house so modern.

 Selection of the "right" architect for any commission is critical to the success of the process and the outcome.
 A discerning client should first have a strong sense of his/her desires in style and taste and match those with an architect who has excelled in doing that kind of work over time.

 Entrance into the atrium garden court, with Christmas Palms towering above, usually evokes the first "wow" from guests.
 Another "expletive" moment follows as they break out from the confines of the stair (or lift) at the second floor.
-There, the vastness and sheer magnificence of the living space, opening to a full panoramic view of the dunes and ocean beyond, seems to literally "explode" into one's consciousness.
+There, the openness and sheer opulence of the living area exposes a panoramic view of the dunes and Atlantic Ocean beyond, which seem to literally "explode" into one's consciousness.

 Our primary home is in Douglas, Georgia, a two-hour drive from Sealoft.
 It was designed by another talented contemporary architect, Blake Ellis of Valdosta, Georgia.
-Totally different in style, constructed almost entirely of redwood and completed in 1969, it, too, is a highly successful home - still every bit as relevant today as it was 41 years ago, when first completed.
+Totally different in style, constructed almost entirely of redwood and completed in 1969, it, too, is a highly successful home - still every bit as relevant today as it was 46 years ago, when first completed.

 My wife and I are possibly among few in the country who are fortunate and blessed to have two highly architectural homes in different styles by different architects and are extremely pleased with both.
 Other than occasional updating of furnishings, we would not change a thing with either one!